Donders-Institute/bidscoin/docs/installation.rst

 Getting the container image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can download a pre-build Apptainer image `directly from the GiHub Container Registry <https://github.com/orgs/Donders-Institute/packages?repo_name=bidscoin>`__, or pull a BIDScoin Docker image and convert it into an Apptainer image using:
+You can download a pre-build Apptainer image `directly from the GitHub Container Registry <https://github.com/orgs/Donders-Institute/packages?repo_name=bidscoin>`__, or pull a BIDScoin Docker image and convert it into an Apptainer image using:

 .. code-block:: console